tympollack/n-cube/README.md

 [![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")](https://www.jetbrains.com/idea/)
 ___
 ### Version History
+* 3.4.20
+ * Within an n-cube GroovyExpression cell, at(Map coord, String cubeName [default this cube], Object defaultValue [default null]) can be used to reference another cell in same or another cube.
+Use at() as runRuleCube(), getRelativeCubeCell(), and getRelativeCell() will be deprecated.
+ * Within an n-cube GroovyExpression cell, atCoord(Map coord, String cubeName [default this cube], Object defaultValue [default null]) can be used to reference another cell in same or another cube.
+Use atCoord() as getFixedCell() and getFixedCubeCell() will be deprecated.
 * 3.4.19
  * Enhancement: getCell() now takes an optional parameter of defaultValue.
 This is an additional way to provide a default value for when there is not cell at the passed in coordinate.
  * getRequiredScope() updated to take input and output Maps.
 Because required scope can be an expression, this allows additional scope to be supplied to the expression.